aleksejrs/anki-2.0-vsa-and-ire/README.md

 addons/xibqDVFqQwQ/-qpxKvxurPMJ).

-Consider my changes to these 2 add-ons multi-licensed under the same ISC license, GNU LGPL v3+, GNU GPL v3+ and GNU AGPL v3+.
+Consider my changes to these 2 add-ons multi-licensed under the same ISC license, GNU LGPL v3+, GNU GPL v3+ and GNU AGPL v3+ *(it may be that it may only be distributed under the GNU AGPL)*.

 The licensing does not apply to the Google Groups page just because I copied it here.